JustKing2610/Project-Bioinformatics-differential-splicing-analysis-anopheles-gambiae/README.md

-# Project Title
+# Differential splicing analysis of chemosensory genes from antennae and maxillary palps in anopheles colluzzi and quadriannulatus

-Simple overview of use/purpose.
+An overview of the tools, scripts and commands used to recreate this pipeline

 ## Description